 I have always been fascinated by what sound can do.
 That is why I have always loved radio so much.
 A couple of years ago I wrote the following feature for Blueprint magazine - here extended to its original length, with the advantage of active links.

-ear is totally neglected.
-Everything is centred on
+‘The ear is totally neglected.
+Everything is centred on the eye’.

 Less than half the designers present shared my view that sound design deserves its place at the high table of creativity.
 They could not relate, say, typography enhancing the experience of looking at the editorial page to sound design doing exactly the same for an environment or an exhibition space.
 To their ears it was just a variation of music and little else.
 Disheartened, I felt compelled to write this piece in support of a world that I find to be both truly inspiring and a design process.

 My interest in the subject started in the early Fifties.
 I happened to hear a record played on a children’s request programme.
 It was called Sparky’s Magic Piano.
 A child struggles to play a piano.
 Suddenly he hears an eerie voice emanating from deep within the instrument.
 This strangely compelling harmonic voice – created by a Sonovox, a device placed on the throat to pick up voice vibration – immediately made an impression on me as an alternative world of sound.

 A little later, I saw the film Forbidden Planet, and quickly became captivated by the added sounds that accompanied the stunning Technicolor images...

 This was the first all-electronic score for a feature film and was the work of pioneers Louis and Bebe Barron...

 Ironically, they had problems being accepted as creative talents.
 The powerful US Musicians’ Union would neither allow them membership nor to have their names put forward for an Oscar nomination for the score of Forbidden Planet.
 Consequently, they had great difficulty working in the film industry.
 Deservedly, in 1985, Bebe became the first Secretary of The Society of Electro-Acoustic Music.